AKushWarrior/steel_crypt/README.md

 #### MAC's (class MacCrypt)
 * Constructor: ```MacCrypt ('32 length key', 'CMAC or HMAC', 'algorithm here')```
 * HMAC and CMAC are available
-    - For HMAC algorithm field, use any available __hashing__ algorithm in HashCrypt
+    - For HMAC algorithm field, use any available __hashing__ algorithm in HashCrypt for `algorithm`
-    - For CMAC algorithm field, use any available AES __block cipher__ algorithm in AESCrypt
+    - For CMAC algorithm field, use any available AES __block cipher__ algorithm in AESCrypt for `algorithm`

 #### Key/IV Generation (class CryptKey)
 * Constructor: `CryptKey()`